 Food & Talks

 We spent a couple of pleasant days together.
 As a fellow Land Cruiser aficionado – Peter owns a BJ46 – there was a fair share of car talk, of course.
 And when you talk, you need to eat and drink.
 So we decided to revive our Coleman oven.
-It had been a while since we had baked bread (here’s how we make it) and Itsuka wanted to learn how to make it.
+It had been a while since we had baked bread and Itsuka wanted to learn how to make it.

-I prepared hummus with the last chickpeas I had (here’s how I make it) and we had another meal to share with a couple of beers as we sat in front of the oven – which runs at 1100 degrees and thus is not switched off for the night – to keep us warm during the last cold evenings before spring was finally bursting into full bloom.
+I prepared hummus with the last chickpeas I had and we had another meal to share with a couple of beers as we sat in front of the oven – which runs at 1100 degrees and thus is not switched off for the night – to keep us warm during the last cold evenings before spring was finally bursting into full bloom.